Fine Motor Christmas Activities

 If you have a hole punch or a craft punch, why not let your child use it to punch holes in gift tags or to punch out shapes to decorate cards?

-The best ones have a lever action, like this one on Amazon#Ad.
+The best ones have a lever action, like this ones in my pictures.
+You can get them on Amazon#Ad or in most stationery stores.

-Squeezing the punch shut is great for strengthening little hand muscles - just please be sure to use one that is kid-friendly!
-Look for craft punches with little lever handles like the one shown below - your child can use the tripod fingers to push the punch shut.
+Squeezing the punch shut is great for strengthening little hand muscles.
+Older kids can use the tripod fingers to push the punch shut.

-The little ones with the round punch button don't really work for developing fine motor skills, so it's worth paying a little extra for the lever-type punches#Ad.
+The little ones with the round punch button don't really work for developing fine motor skills, so it's worth paying a little extra for the lever-type punches.

 - good craft punch techniques